 I teach theatre because I believe in theatre as a sanctuary for real human connection and as a tool to better understand ourselves, each other and our crazy, complex world.
-By creating and leading an array of dynamic theatre workshops, I help aspiring actors hone their craft, students of all ages explore important social issues, events or works of literature in a new way... or even gain confidence in a foreign language (but not all at the same time).
+By creating and leading an array of dynamic theatre workshops, I help aspiring actors hone their craft, students of all ages explore important social issues, events or works of literature in a new way... or even gain confidence in a foreign language.
 Teaching is part performance, so I adapt to my audience and am happy to craft workshops to fit specific needs and wishes.

 Get in touch if you're interested in a theatre workshop for your school, business or event!